racslabs/racs/README.md

 **RACS** is currently in the **MVP (Minimum Viable Product)** stage.
 All the key features mentioned above are fully functional.

 Planned enhancements include:
-- **Batched Streaming:** Stream PCM frames in batches to cutdown on network overhead during bulk ingestion.
 - **Replication:** Multi-node clustering for distributed storage and redundancy
 - **Compaction:** Offline SSTable compaction to optimize disk usage
 - **TTL Retention Policies:** Cleanup of expired audio data during compaction